Mark Wahlberg Joins Tom Holland in ‘Uncharted’ Movie (EXCLUSIVE)

 The gaming series, which began in 2007 with “Uncharted: Drake’s Fortune,” was created by developer Naughty Dog and published by PlayStation.
 It has sold more than 41 million copies to date.

-Sony-based PlayStation Productions — headed by Asad Qizilbash and Carter Swan — is producing alongside Chuck Roven and Alex Gartner through Atlas Entertainment, as well as Avi Arad and Ari Arad through Arad Productions.
-Qizilbash and Swan will also executive produce “Uncharted,” the first true partnership between PlayStation Productions and Sony Pictures.
+Charles Roven and Alex Gartner are producing the film through Atlas Entertainment, as well as Avi Arad and Ari Arad through Arad Productions.
+Sony’s PlayStation Productions — headed by Asad Qizilbash and Carter Swan — will also have a hand in producing.
+Qizilbash and Swan will serve as executive producers on “Uncharted,” the first true partnership between PlayStation Productions and Sony Pictures.

 “Uncharted” continues a busy year for Wahlberg, who stars next in Netflix’s thriller “Wonderland and A24’s family drama “Good Joe Bell.”
 He is currently in production on Paramount’s fantasy movie “Infinite.”